openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/vitalsource.rst

 Step 1.
 Obtain Information from VitalSource
 ===========================================

+To create a VitalSource Bookshelf e-reader, you need the following information from Vital Source:

+- The **lti_passports** policy key.
+This policy key enables you to create an LTI component for the VitalSource Bookshelf e-reader.
+For more information about the **lti_passports** policy key, see :ref:`LTI Information` in :ref:`LTI Component`.

+- The Vital Souce Book ID (VBID) for your e-book.
+This is a specific code that Vital Source creates for the book when Vital Source adds the e-book to its inventory.

-When a course team works with VitalSource, the team selects a member publishing point person (MPPP) to work with VitalSource and with the e-book's publisher.
+To obtain this information, your course team selects a member point person (MPP) to work with Vital Source.
+Vital Source delivers the **lti_passports** policy key and VBID to the MPP.

-To obtain the **lti_passports** policy key value:

-#.
-The MPPP asks VitalSource for the **lti_passports** policy key value.

-#.
-VitalSource sends the **lti_passports** policy key value to the MPPP.

-To obtain the code for the e-book:

-#.
-The MPPP asks the publisher of the e-book to send the e-book files to VitalSource.

-#.
-The publisher works with VitalSource to make sure the e-book meets the VitalSource Online Bookshelf specifications.

-#.
-VitalSource uploads the e-book to the Online Bookshelf and creates a specific code for the e-book.

-#.
-VitalSource sends the e-book's code to the MPPP.

 .. _VS Modify Advanced Settings:

 =============================================
-Step 2.
+Step 1.
 Modify the Course's Advanced Settings
 =============================================

-In this step, you'll add values to the **advanced_modules** and **lti_passports** policy keys on the **Advanced Settings** page.
+In this step, you'll modify the course's advanced settings to allow you to create an LTI component and add the **lti_passports** policy key for Vital Source.

 #.
 In Studio, click the **Settings** menu, and then click **Advanced Settings**.